teuchezh/pangolin-monitor/README.md

-# Pangolin Integration for Home Assistant
+# Pangolin Monitor Integration for Home Assistant

 This integration connects Home Assistant with Pangolin
 ## Features